mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Input
     Your screen profile.
 (You pick colors via your screen) Workingspace
-    sRGB or rec2020 if you can afford the bit-depth being 16bit.
+    sRGB or Rec.
+2020 if you can afford the bit-depth being 16bit.
 Output
     Specialized CMYK profile from the printing house for the printed images.